 ARTICLE 1.
 PROHIBITED ACTS.
 There shall be no unsporting conduct.
-This applies to any act which is contrary to the generally understood principles of good sporting conduct.
+This applies to any act which is contrary to the generally understood actions required to play the sport of football and the generally understood principles of good sporting conduct.
 All players must follow the rules outlined in the athlete code of conduct signed prior to participation in competitive play each season.
 Such acts specifically include, but are not limited to:

 - a) Throwing a punch, or a forearm, even though no contact is made. - b) Using abusive, threatening, or insulting language or gestures to opponents, teammates, officials, or representatives of the League. - c) Using baiting or taunting acts or works that may engender ill will between teams. - d) Any violent gesture, or act that is sexually suggestive or offensive. - e) Unnecessary physical contact with a game official.
 Under no circumstance is a player allowed to shove, push, or strike an official.
-The player shall be disqualified from the game, and such action must be reported to Move United.

-f) Using any object as a prop, or possessing any foreign or extraneous object(s) that are not part of the uniform on the field.
+The player shall be disgualified from the game, and such action must be reported to Move United. - f) Using any object as a prop, or possessing any foreign or extraneous object(s) that are not part of the uniform on the field.
 If any foreign object is deemed a safety hazard by the game officials, in addition to a yardage penalty, the player will be subject to ejection from the game, whether they use the object or not.